Bodybuilding

-Bodybuilding is the use of progressive resistance exercise to control and develop one's muscles (muscle building) by muscle hypertrophy for aesthetic purposes.
-It is distinct from similar activities such as powerlifting because it focuses on physical appearance instead of strength.
+Bodybuilding is the practice of progressive resistance exercise to build, control, and develop one's muscles via hypertrophy.
 An individual who engages in this activity is referred to as a bodybuilder.
+It is primarily undertaken for aesthetic purposes over functional ones, distinguishing it from similar activities such as powerlifting and calisthenics.

-In professional bodybuilding, competitors appear in lineups and perform specified poses (and later individual posing routines) for a panel of judges who rank them based on symmetry, muscularity, size, conditioning, posing, and stage presentation.
-Bodybuilders prepare for competitions through the elimination of nonessential body fat, enhanced at the last stage by a combination of extracellular dehydration and carbo-loading, to achieve maximum muscular definition and vascularity; they also tan and shave to accentuate the contrast of their skin under the spotlights.
+In competitive bodybuilding, competitors appear onstage in line-ups and perform specified poses (and later individual posing routines) for a panel of judges who rank them based on conditioning, muscularity, posing, size, stage presentation, and symmetry.
+Bodybuilders prepare for competitions by exercising and eliminating non-essential body fat.
+This is enhanced at the final stage by a combination of carbohydrate loading and dehydration to achieve maximum muscle definition and vascularity.
+Most bodybuilders also tan and shave their bodies prior to competition.